DIPlib/diplib/doc/src/styleguide.md

 - Use `!!! literatue` to add a literature list.
 Put it at the end of a documentation block.

-- Use `!!! note` or `!!! note "Title` to add an info box that stands out slightly.
-It is rendered the same as the see also and literature blocks.
+- Use `!!! note` or `!!! note "Title"` to add an info box that stands out slightly.
+It is rendered the same as the "see also" and "literature" blocks.

 - Use `!!! par "Title"` for an info box that is less attention-grabbing.

 - Use `!!! attention`, `!!! warning` and `!!! bug` for info boxes with three levels of attention-grabbiness.
-  These are rendered with a background of different shades of the secondary color (highly contrasting!).
+  These are rendered with a colored background: light orange, light green, and dark green respectively.

 - Don't use `!!! aside`, or any of the other boxes.